christopheraue/christopheraue.net/_posts/2014-03-05-vertical-align.md

 tags: inline-block vertical-align line-box
 image: windows.jpg
 excerpt: A journey down the rabbit hole into the mysteries of vertical-align.
 Instructions on how to master it included!
 meta_description: Vertical-align has some seemingly mysterious rules at work.
 This article forces them to show their true color.
-And make them work for you!
 ---

 Often I need to vertically align elements side by side.